Transparent-Systems/FolderMonitor/docs/README.md

 OneDrive was frequently using 100% CPU making working on the PC impossible.
 This was a deal breaker to me, I uninstalled OneDrive and decided to use rclone for copying files to the cloud.

-Rclone worked a lot better than OneDrive and worked unobtrusive in the background.
+Rclone worked better than OneDrive and unobtrusive in the background.
-I ran an rclone job every few hours and this was just fine for my purposes.
+I scheduled an rclone job every few hours and this was just fine for my purposes.
 Until one day I wanted to upload my security videos to the cloud as well.
 It was critical to upload those videos instantly and build a simple PowerShell script to do the job.
 It worked, but it was not scalable.
 Each time I wanted to monitor another folder I had to copy the script and change the settings.